It is important to know the difference between a flood WATCH and a flood WARNING.

 A flash flood warning is flooding that is already occurring or will occur soon in your area.
 The best time to make sure you are ready for the next storm event is before one is headed your way.

-Have the following emergency supplies available in order to be prepared:
+Have these emergency supplies available in order to be prepared:

 - Non-perishable foods (at least a three-day supply) and water containers